 I drank at least 64oz of water a day.
 Probably more.
 I was constantly drinking water and constantly peeing, much like when I was pregnant with the twins.
 I also was constantly eating to ingest enough calories, often I’d be eating a Larabar anywhere I went, and sometimes even while pumping, as I needed to get those calories in.

 At one point, I was making too much milk.
 I actually ended up donating over 600oz to several different babies.
 I donated some to triplets, and the majority of it to a baby near where my in-laws live, and some to another baby who was in need.
 It was so great to be able to donate milk to all of them.
-I kind of had specialty milk since I’m gluten, dairy, and soy-free, which often moms are looking for dairy and soy-free when their babies are having tummy issues.
-Even when the mom stops eating dairy and/or soy, it takes at least a couple of weeks until her milk is free of those foods, that’s where my milk really came in handy.

 Preventing & Clearing Clogs

 Though I took 6 capsules of Sunflower Lecithin, as mentioned previously, while nursing the twins, I still had clogs sometimes.
 I was petrified of getting mastitis again as I did with my first because it hurt SO much.
-I would use warm compresses prior to pumping when I felt a clog to help loosen everything up.
+I would a warm compress prior to pumping when I felt a clog to help loosen everything up.
 I also would massage as needed to help the clogs dislodge.
 There were a couple of instances where despite my best efforts, clogs grew and were near the mastitis stage.

 There were two times that I had to get on all fours and ‘dangle feed’ while my husband tried to suck the clog out.
 It was weird.
 It was awkward, but it had to be done.
 It was my last-ditch effort before the horrible clog would turn into mastitis.
 Both times this hurt like heck but ended up helping the clog dislodge and things were soon back to normal.
 So if your partner is willing, this is something to try if you have a bad clog.